isomerpages/nlb-exhibitions/_punggolstories/1a-punggolstories-about.md

 <div class="container__description">
     <div class="row">
         <div class="col is-full padding--top--lg">
-            <p>Singaporium is a permanent exhibition space that brings the National Library's heritage collections into the heartlands.
+            <p>Singaporium is a permanent exhibition space that enables NLB to bring its heritage collections closer to the community.
 The inaugural exhibition, <em>Punggol Stories</em>, presents selected stories and histories of Punggol.</p>

             <p><em>Punggol Stories</em> at Singaporium has four sections: </p>